-Dr Sarah Dauncey is a China specialist with over 25 years experience in visiting and studying China.
-She is an Associate Professor and joined the School of Sociology and Social Policy in 2016, having previously served as Deputy Head and Director of Teaching at the School of Contemporary Chinese Studies.
+Professor Sarah Dauncey is a China specialist with over 25 years experience in visiting and studying China.
+She joined the School of Sociology and Social Policy in 2016, having previously served as Deputy Head and Director of Teaching at the School of Contemporary Chinese Studies.
 Prior to coming to Nottingham in 2014, she was at the University of Sheffield where she helped to establish the Chinese programmes and served as Deputy Director of the Sheffield Confucius Institute, and before that she was at the University of Durham, where she completed her PhD in late-Ming fashion and women's culture.

 She currently serves as the Director of Education and Student Experience for the School of Sociology and Social Policy.
 She is also a member of the University Executive Board's Global Engagement Committee.
 Outside the university, she is Occasional Editor for the journal Disability and Society and member of the advisory board of China Vision, a charity that works to support and employer disabled people in China and East Asia.

 Professor Dauncey's research focuses on disability in China, in particular the way in which the changing Chinese socio-political environment has transformed the cultural encoding of disability from the end of the Cultural Revolution.
 Her work has been supported by the British Academy, the Chiang Ching-kuo Foundation, the Universities China Committee in London, the White Rose East Asia Centre and other organisations.
 She is co-editor of Writing Lives in China, 1600-2010: Histories of the Elusive Self (Palgrave Macmillan, 2013), as well as various book chapters and articles in key Area Studies and Disability Studies journals.
 Her forthcoming book Disability in China: Citizenship, Identity and Culture will be published by Cambridge University Press.